ElliotKillick/qvm-create-windows-qube/README.md

 qvm-create-windows-qube aims to be the most private way to use Windows.
 Many Qubes users switched from Windows (or another proprietary OS) in part to get away from Microsoft (or Big Tech in general) and so being able to use Windows from a safe distance is of utmost importance to this project.
 Or at least, as safe a distance as possible for what is a huge, proprietary binary blob.

-### Microsoft Telemetry
+### Windows Telemetry

+Configures Windows telemetry settings to respect privacy.

 - Opt-out of Customer Experience Improvement Program (CEIP)
 - Disable Windows Error Reporting (WER)
 - Disable DiagTrack service
-- Disable all telemetry in Windows 10 Settings application
+- Switch off all telemetry in Windows 10 "Settings" application
 - Enable "Security" level of telemetry on compatible editions of Windows 10
-- See `anti-spy.bat` for more info
+- See `spyless.bat` for more info

 ### Whonix Recommendations for Windows-Whonix-Workstation